Sec3 logo — Solana smart contract security firm

 In stake-pool, there exists such an invariant: whenever the reserve_stake account is used (read or write) in an instruction, spl_token::instruction (mint_to, transfer or burn) will also be used in the same instruction.

-However, in the process_initialize instruction before the patch, the reserve_stake_account is used (line 637), but there exists no use of spl_token::instruction.
-Therefore, our checker flags a semantic inconsistency.
+However, in the _process`initialize instruction before the patch, the [reserve_stake\_account is used](https://github.com/joncinque/solana-program-library/blob/5afe6038e8d1c325b226670046ba72fa9cb8bde4/stake-pool/program/src/processor.rs#L636-L638) (**line 637**), but there exists no use of _spl\token::instruction.` Therefore, our checker flags a semantic inconsistency.

 The use of reserve_state account in process_initialize in stake-pool.